urho3d-tools/font-generator/README.md

 2) SDF fonts render with large scale and after it downscaled to required size.
 You can decrease "Scale" parameter to fast generation or increase to improve quality.

-3) Do not use large radius for thin fonts: stroke effect will look bad.
+3) Do not use large distance for thin fonts: stroke effect will look bad.

 ![Screenshot](https://raw.githubusercontent.com/1vanK/Urho3DBitmapFontGenerator/master/SDF.png)